wldt/wldt-core-java/README.md

 }
 ```

+## Documentation & References

+With the aim to support redability of the documentation and to provide a better understanding of the library's functionalities,
+the documentation is structured in the following sections through independent pages:

+- [Resources & Management Interface](docs/resources_management_interface.md): Provides the details about
+he management interface of the WLDT library and how to use it to handle the manageable DT's resource through its life cycle.

 ## Digital Twin "Definition" & Main Concepts

 The White Label Digital Twin (WLDT) library aims to support the design, development and deployment of Digital Twins (DTs)